-Just One Africa: Sponsors: Mrs. Hightower & Mrs. Harrison.
+Just One Africa: Sponsors: Mrs. Harrison and Mrs. Perkins.
 The Just One Africa Club is a great opportunity for students to see how just one person can affect the world.
 We work with a local nonprofit to create necklaces, bracelets, and other items made by beads from the women of Kenya.
 The products we create are then sold locally and world wide in order to raise money and to bring water filters that help create schools, farms, and bakeries in the villages of Kenya.
 We will learn how just doing a little every month helps give people clean water for life.
-We meet once a month before school in the media center.
-Please follow Otwell_Media on Instagram for updates about the Just One Africa Club.
+We meet once a month in Mrs. Harrison’s room (367).

-Robotics: Sponsor: Mr. Collins- The VexIQ Robotics Club is a competitive club based around the Engineering Design Process used to design, build, and program a robot.
-Once the team of students have built the bot, we enter competitions against the other team across the county and state.
-Over the past few years we have had several teams represent Otwell at the State Meet.
-Our ultimate goal is to qualify for Worlds.
-Club sign-ups begin on the second day of school and go until the club hits the max capacity of 40 members.
+Robotics: Sponsor: Mr. Collins- The Competition VEXIQ Robotics Team is a competitive club based around the Engineering Design Process used to design, build, and program a robot.
+Once the team of students have built the robot, we enter competitions against the other team across the county and state.
+Over the past few years we have had several teams represent Otwell at the Local, State and World Level.
+Our ultimate goal every season is to qualify for Worlds.
 Click HERE to check out the OMS Robotics website.
 The fee to join the Competition Robotics Team is $175 for the entire year.
-Check out the VexIQ webpage for more information about robotics. https://www.vexrobotics.com/vexiq
+Check out the VEXIQ webpage for more information about robotics. https://www.vexrobotics.com/vexiq